What are the biggest risks in investing?

-“Volatility” shows the degree of risk linked to an investment.
-Usually, the more volatile an asset, the higher the risk for an investor.
-On the other hand, volatile securities, such as digital assets, are also often associated with higher-than-average returns.
+Volatility shows the degree of risk linked to an investment.
+Usually, the more volatile an asset, the higher the risk is for an investor.
+On the other hand, volatile securities, such as digital assets, are also often associated with higher than average returns.
 Learn about the volatility of investments you are considering and how comfortable you are with the risks involved.

 Fluctuations within a business cycle are also going to affect the performance of investments.
 The problem is that some investors ignore this risk and invest at the "wrong" time or in an unfavourable economic cycle.
 In a worst-case scenario, economic risks may result in other risks affecting investors, such as default risks of companies.

-In the end, the decisive factor in choosing a financial product is the income it is going to generate.
-Don’t forget that your investment gains will be taxed.
+A decisive factor in choosing a financial product is the income it is going to generate - but don’t forget that your investment gains will be taxed.
 Consequently, you should always include the tax treatment of an investment in your cost calculations.
 Also, keep yourself informed about current tax legislation in your place of residence.
 Unfavourable tax developments over the term of an investment may pose regulatory risks that affect your gains.

 A stock market crash is something that you as an individual can’t really take precautions against.
 Negative political, financial, global or national crisis scenarios usually directly affect stock markets and especially the performance of indices and investment funds in a systematic way.
 This means certain developments affect the functionality of the entire system involved.